-Even today, XY female athletes face intense scrutiny from both their athlete peers and from the public.
+Even today, DSD athletes and transgender female athletes face intense scrutiny from both their athlete peers and from the public.
 McKinnon's victory at the World Championships was heavily publicised in the international press, and she faced a mob of hateful, offensive comments by the thousand.
 She later wrote an opinion piece in the Washington Post detailing her experiences.

 These cases raised a question mark over the Olympic Movement, which outlines the practice of sport as being a human right.
 "Every individual must have the possibility of practicing sport, without discrimination of any kind and in the Olympic spirit, which requires mutual understanding with a spirit of friendship, solidarity and fair play," reads the Olympic Charter.

 Although that suggests that the ICO welcomes diversity, Worley believes that, when it comes to the diverse category of female competition, the IOC hasn't entirely given up outdated science and old ideologies, and that it has a long way to go to catch up with the rest of society.

 "They're chasing an old ideology, trying to fit a square peg into a round hole, and it's splintering all over the place," Worley said.
 "It all comes down to education.
 We create these physical boxes to try to make people feel different, and that somehow we need to resolve this by wrapping policy around it, rather than changing our behaviours.

 "In the ideals of human rights, to create policy under the concept of inclusion is unethical.
 They're churning an environment of accommodation, not inclusion – two very different things."

 Kirsten Frattini is the Women's Editor at Cyclingnews and holds a volunteer seat as the Chairperson of the High Performance Committee at Cycling Canada for a two-year term ending in 2020